 6. Refuse to call out a mistake

 “Bob, I think you misspelled your name” is something I probably should blurt out.
-But I won’t, because I don’t like to put people on the spot.
+But I won’t because I’m not particularly eager to put people on the spot.
 Because that means I’m putting myself on the spot.
-So, sorry Bob, you’re going to have to lead the meeting with your name spelled Boob on the board.
+So, sorry, Bob, you’re going to have to lead the meeting with your name spelled Boob on the board.
 Not sure what you were thinking there, but it sure as hell ain’t my problem.
-Just like it’s not my problem the date is wrong on the report, or that you spelled my name wrong, or that I shouldn’t be in this meeting in the first place because you added the wrong Roxana to the meeting.
-I’ll just sit here…
+Just like it’s not my problem, the date is wrong on the report, or that you spelled my name wrong, or that I shouldn’t be in this meeting in the first place because you added the wrong Roxana to the meeting.
+I’ll sit here…

 7. Ask questions

 Hi, my name is Roxana, and it’s been 5 years since I’ve asked a question.
-Ok, let not’s exaggerate, it’s more like 3 years.
+Ok, let’s not exaggerate.
+It’s more like 3 years.
 Asking a question is scary for a socially anxious introvert.
-I mean, chances are pretty high that it won’t come out right, which means I’ll sound stupid, so people will roll their eyes, and then life is over.
+I mean, chances are pretty high that it won’t come out right, which means I’ll sound stupid so that people will roll their eyes, and then life is over.
 It usually goes like that.
 So, it’s much better to sit quietly and pray that someone else has the same question and that they actually go through the motion of asking it.
-Not sure what the chances usually are of that, but I’m doing just fine blazing through life waiting for someone else to ask my questions.
-I simply can’t afford anyone thinking that I don’t know something, let alone something that everyone else seems to know…
+Not sure what the chances usually are of that, but I’m doing just fine, blazing through life waiting for someone else to ask my questions.
+I can’t afford anyone thinking that I don’t know something, let alone something everyone else seems to know…

 8. Accept an invite and hope the event gets canceled

 Tell me you can relate to this.
 You walk through the sliding doors of your building, walk up to the elevators and press the button to go up.
 There’s no one else around you.
-You look back at the sliding doors, the entrance, and notice someone you know is about to come in at the same time the elevator dings.
+You look back at the sliding doors, the entrance and notice someone you know is about to come in simultaneously the elevator dings.
 You run into the elevator, start pressing the close button in a panicky maniacal way and manage to barely make it as you see their hand about to stop the elevator.
 Phew, they were too late.
 Holy shit, did they see me??

 10. Go in the opposite direction I need to go in

 I do this thing where I become overly polite at my own expense.
-For example, if I’m driving and I need to take a left across the median but there are 5 cars behind me waiting and there’s a nonstop flow of cars coming my way, I’ll take a right instead and drive for 10 miles if I have to just to not be an “inconvenience” to the car behind me.
+For example, if I’m driving and I need to take a left across the median but there are 5 cars behind me waiting, and there’s a nonstop flow of cars coming my way, I’ll take a right instead and drive for 10 miles if I have not to be an “inconvenience” to the car behind me.
 I hate making people wait for me, so I’ll go in the opposite direction if I have to.
-Please don’t get out of your car and yell at me for not taking the initiative to go the moment I should have gone but was too scared to!
+Please don’t get out of your car and yell at me for not taking the initiative to go the moment I should have gone but too scared!

-I’m sure there are plenty of other things I’ve done that scream social anxiety behavior, but these are the most prevalent and the ones I still catch myself doing.
-I find that the easiest way to start conquering social anxiety is to simply laugh at the things it makes you do and then take steps to work through it.
+I’m sure plenty of other things I’ve done that scream social anxiety behavior, but these are the most prevalent and the ones I still catch myself doing.
+The easiest way to start conquering social anxiety is to laugh at what it makes you do and then take steps to work through it.